lucattelli/ab4-themes/README.md

 [![detail_font](img/detail_font.png)](img/detail_font.png)

-For more fonts, you can check the [Hack](http://sourcefoundry.org/hack/)Â andÂ [Terminus](http://terminus-font.sourceforge.net)Â fonts.
+For more fonts, you can check the [Hack](http://sourcefoundry.org/hack/) and [Terminus](http://terminus-font.sourceforge.net)Â fonts.
 Also, [this repo] (https://github.com/chrissimpkins/codeface) contains a collection of fonts for code editors.

 Now you can click **Save** and start coding! :)